-In order to answer this question, we need to provide you with some background information about what Active Monitoring does.
+In order to answer this question, we need to provide you with some background information.

-Although the reporting of anonymous usage is a completely separate function to Active Monitoring, they share the same underlying mechanism, meaning in v5.45 it’s not clear when Active Monitoring has been disabled.
+Although the reporting of anonymous usage data was a completely separate function to Active Monitoring they shared the same underlying mechanism, meaning in v5.45 it wasn't clear when Active Monitoring had been disabled.

 After listening to your feedback, version 5.46 resolved this issue by separating cleaning functionality (Active Monitoring) from analytics reporting, providing more user control options and renaming some features to make their function clearer.
 With this version we also released a Data Factsheet which describes the data reported by CCleaner, why it is reported and what it's used for.

 We recommend that you read our Data Factsheet and update to the latest version of CCleaner.